pjourgensen/Gene-Selection/README.md

 * Seaborn, Matplotlib

 ## Project Description
-(Provide more detailed overview of the project.
-Talk a bit about your data sources and what questions and hypothesis you are exploring.
-What specific data analysis/visualization and modelling work are you using to solve the problem?
-What blockers and challenges are you facing?
-Feel free to number or bullet point things here)
 * Data
    * Data consists of 72 patients with over 9000 gene expression levels
    * 47 classified as patients with ALL, 25 with AML